AechPro/rocket-league-gym-sim/README.md

 ## FOREWORD
 This project is a TEMPORARY STOP-GAP to use RocketSim while RLGym 2.0 is in development.
 I provide no guarantees that it is bug-free or that I will not make breaking changes to this project in the future.

-Installing this project requires you to build Python bindings from a separate project, and acquire assets from a copy of the game you own with another project.
+This project attempts to build [python bindings](https://github.com/uservar/pyrocketsim/tree/dev) for RocketSim from a separate project, which will require c++20 build tools and cmake > 3.13.
+Further, you will need to acquire assets from a copy of Rocket League that you own with another project.
 I will not walk you through this process.
 The necessary links and basic instructions are listed below.
 If you cannot follow those, don't bother me.

 ## INSTALLATION
 1. You will need c++20 build tools and cmake > 3.13